-I also haven’t told anybody I have autism except Sam and those of you who are reading this post.
-I don’t feel like my parents, relatives, friends, or former colleagues need to know.
+I also haven't told anybody I'm neurodivergent except Sam and those of you who are reading this post.
+I don't feel like my parents, relatives, friends, or former colleagues need to know.
 They already know me for me.

-I feel comfortable sharing my story with you because my purpose here is educational.
-And it’s also very unlikely that I know you personally lol.
-Thus, I don’t fear judgement or awkwardness at a future encounter.
-You just know me for the words that I write, which I do my best to articulate, and that’s what I care about most.
+I decided to share my story here publicly because my goal is to educate and increase acceptance.
+And it's also very unlikely that I know you personally lol.
+Thus, I don't fear judgement or awkwardness at a future encounter.
+You probably just know me for the words that I write, which I do my best to articulate, and that's what I care about most.